 FTC actions, patients as consumers, treatment options

-On the economic side, you might think that the feds like the FTC would be actively pursuing false or even fraudulent marketing of stem cells via the web and other kinds of advertising, but in total so far the FTC to my knowledge has only taken relatively few actions such as this one. and then some letters for COVID-related marketing of stem cells and other biologics earlier this year in 2020.
+On the economic side, you might think that the feds like the FTC would be actively pursuing false or even fraudulent marketing of stem cells via the web and other kinds of advertising, but in total so far the FTC to my knowledge has only taken relatively few actions such as this one. and then some letters for COVID-related marketing of stem cells and other biologics.

 Oddly, there were just that a couple blips of FTC activity, especially considering the sea of questionable stem cell clinic-related ads out there.
 This ranges from major newspapers to inflight magazines to mobile ads on a stem-cell-mobile to television.
 Then of course there are the infomercial seminars.